phdesign/presentation-rxjs/presentation-rxjs.md

 **Push vs. Pull**

 From the cover there seems to be no difference, the important difference comes in how the items are processed.
 In normal imperative programming our code will execute the forEach callback for every item in source, blocking while it processes the item and calling next when done to get the next item.
 In the reactive programming style of RxJS we setup Observers to be called every time a new item arrives from the source, it's a push model rather than a pull model.
-Reactive extensions takes reactive programming and adds a bunch of helper methods to make it easy to work with.

 **Observable + Operations + Observer + Scheduler = RxJS**